 What Difference Will a Payment Plan Make?

-Payment plans can make a massive difference for defendants facing criminal allegations.
-By avoiding a massive upfront cost, more people are able to hire a premium criminal defense lawyer without going bankrupt.
+If you’re facing criminal allegations, payment plans can make a huge difference.
+By avoiding a massive upfront cost, more people are able to hire a premium criminal defense lawyer without going into debt.

-We know that most people aren’t expecting to face criminal charges.
-They’re not building a fund to prepare for defense allegations.
+Normally, people aren’t thinking about what to do if they’re facing prosecution.
+They’re not building a fund to cover the costs of criminal defense.
 Payment plans make hiring a premium legal defense team for your case not only possible, but reasonable.

 Legal Videos